idleberg/vscode-nsis/README.md

 ### Environment Variables

 This extension supports a variety of ways to provide environment variables such as `NSISDIR` or `NSISCONFDIR`.

-The following precedence applies:
+Environment Precedence:

 1. `terminal.integrated.shell.*` setting
 2. `.env` files